KshitiShukla/Twitter_Sentiment_Analysis/README.md

 The solution follows a structured approach to tackle the NLP classification problem:

-1. Data Loading & Initial Exploration
+**1. Data Loading & Initial Exploration**

-Loading the dataset of tweets and their corresponding labels.
+- Loading the dataset of tweets and their corresponding labels.

-Performing an initial analysis of the data structure and label distribution.
+- Performing an initial analysis of the data structure and label distribution.

-2. Tweets Preprocessing & Cleaning
+**2. Tweets Preprocessing & Cleaning**

-Noise Removal: Removing Twitter-specific noise like mentions (@user), URLs, hashtags symbols (#), and special characters.
+- Noise Removal: Removing Twitter-specific noise like mentions (@user), URLs, hashtags symbols (#), and special characters.

-Tokenization & Normalization: Converting text to lowercase, tokenizing the text, and applying techniques like stemming (or lemmatization) to reduce words to their root form.
+- Tokenization & Normalization: Converting text to lowercase, tokenizing the text, and applying techniques like stemming (or lemmatization) to reduce words to their root form.

-3. Exploratory Data Analysis (EDA)
+**3. Exploratory Data Analysis (EDA)**

-Visualizing the most common words and trends in the entire dataset.
+- Visualizing the most common words and trends in the entire dataset.

-Separately analyzing word frequencies and hashtags associated with the two sentiment classes (Hate Speech vs. Non-Hate Speech) to gain contextual insights.
+- Separately analyzing word frequencies and hashtags associated with the two sentiment classes (Hate Speech vs. Non-Hate Speech) to gain contextual insights.

-4. Feature Extraction
+**4. Feature Extraction**

-Transforming the cleaned text into numerical features that machine learning models can process.
+- Transforming the cleaned text into numerical features that machine learning models can process.
 Two primary methods are used:

-Bag-of-Words (CountVectorizer)
+- Bag-of-Words (CountVectorizer)

-TF-IDF (TfidfVectorizer)
+- TF-IDF (TfidfVectorizer)

-5. Model Training & Evaluation
+**5. Model Training & Evaluation**

-Training various classification models: LogisticRegression, SVC (Support Vector Classifier), and XGBClassifier (XGBoost), using the extracted features.
+- Training various classification models: LogisticRegression, SVC (Support Vector Classifier), and XGBClassifier (XGBoost), using the extracted features.

-Evaluating model performance, with a primary focus on maximizing the F1-Score.
+- Evaluating model performance, with a primary focus on maximizing the F1-Score.

 ## Technical Dependencies & Environment

 Category
 Tools / Libraries Used
 Data & NLP

-pandas, numpy, re (Regex), nltk, CountVectorizer, TfidfVectorizer
+pandas, numpy, re (Regex), nltk, CountVectorizer, TfidfVectorizer Machine Learning sklearn (Scikit-learn), LogisticRegression, SVC, XGBClassifier Visualization matplotlib, seaborn, wordcloud

-Machine Learning

-sklearn (Scikit-learn), LogisticRegression, SVC, XGBClassifier

-Visualization

-matplotlib, seaborn, wordcloud

 ## Conclusion & Future Work